Skip to main content

 Fine companies for digital exclusion

 If we are truly serious about digital inclusion, the government should consider imposing fines on companies that disregard the European Accessibility Act.
 Sounds drastic?
 In the long run, it will benefit those companies much more.
-An increase in users to start with, more than 15%.
+They could see an increase in users by up to 25%.

 As of 28 June 2025, sites, apps and devices must be easily usable and accessible for everyone.
 These regulations are set out in the European Accessibility Act.
 Most companies in our country are not ready for this today, nor are they losing sleep over it.
 Why would they, after all?
 The Belgian government missed the deadline to transpose the European directive into national law in August 2022.
 If we are truly serious about digital inclusion, the government should consider imposing fines on companies that disregard the directive.
 Sounds drastic?
 In the long run, it will benefit those companies much more.
-An increase in users to start with, more than 15%.
+They could see an increase in users by up to 25%.

 ChatGPT, AI (Artificial Intelligence), data vaults, metaverse... the digitalisation of our society is thundering along at the speed of light.
 Companies are eager to jump on the digitisation bandwagon to increase efficiency and reduce expenses.
 Users will get on board with the changes.
 Or will they?
-Not everyone can navigate the digital world: today, one in six Belgians cannot perform everyday digital actions or cannot do so without difficulty: scheduling an appointment with the hairdresser online, applying for a premium, making a payment or purchasing a public transport ticket.
+Not everyone can navigate the digital world: today, 40% of the Belgian population cannot perform everyday digital actions or cannot do so without difficulty: scheduling an appointment with the hairdresser online, applying for a premium, making a payment or purchasing a public transport ticket.
 They get stuck because they don't understand or trust it, because of a visual or motor impairment, or for a host of other reasons.

 Many chatbots, and certainly ChatGPT, are clever pieces of technology but face a major problem today: they are not approachable and accessible enough.